Shoppers, guard among 10 dead in Buffalo supermarket attack

 A law enforcement official told The Associated Press that investigators were looking into whether he had posted a manifesto online.
 The official was not permitted to speak publicly on the matter and did so on the condition of anonymity.

-Buffalo police declined to comment on the document, circulated widely online, that purports to outline the attacker’s racist, anti-immigrant and antisemitic beliefs, including a desire to drive all people not of European descent from the U.S. It said he drew inspiration the man who killed 51 people at two mosques in Christchurch, New Zealand, in 2019.
+Buffalo police declined to comment on the document that seemingly explicates the attacker’s racist, anti-immigrant and antisemitic beliefs, including a desire to drive all those not of European descent from the U.S. The document indicated he drew inspiration from the shooter who killed 51 people at two mosques in Christchurch, New Zealand, in 2019.

 Associated Press writers Michael Balsamo and Eric Tucker in Washington contributed to this report.